EACS Award

 EACS Award 2025

-This year the recipient(s) of the EACS Award will be announced during the Opening Ceremony of the 20th European AIDS Conference on Wednesday, 15 October 2025 in Paris.
+In 2025, the recipients of the EACS Award were announced during the Opening Ceremony of the 20th European AIDS Conference on Wednesday, 15 October 2025 in Paris.

 EACS Award 2023